Kurt Christoph von Königsmarck: Career

 Königsmarck received an education despite the war and later joined the Swedish army.
 He took part in the bloody battle near Warsaw in 1656.
 In 1658 under Charles X command during the crossing over the frozen Great Belt Bridge to Funen he was caught by the Danes and was left free only after the Peace of Roskilde.
 In 1663 after the death of his father he became a vice-governor of the Duchy of Bremen-Verden and commander of Stade.

 He served the stadthouder William III of Orange in Bodegraven during the Rampjaar.
 When 10,000 French troops under the command of François-Henri de Montmorency, duc de Luxembourg arrived over the frozen ice of the Hollandic Water Line from Woerden on 27 December 1672, he retreated to Leiden.
 There the councilman Cornelis Hop and others kept the gates closed and ordered him back to Alphen aan de Rijn in order to defend the Water Line at Gouwsluis.
-His retreat enabled the Duke of Luxembourg to murder all at Bodegraven and Zwammerdam and he prepared to make an attack on The Hague.
-A sudden thaw forced them back to Woerden however, but Königsmarck was seen as a coward.
+His retreat enabled the Duke of Luxembourg to destroy Bodegraven and Zwammerdam.

-Königsmarck was killed in the Siege of Bonn by an accidental cannon shot from friendly side on 10 October 1673 at the age of 39.
+Königsmarck was killed in the Siege of Bonn by an accidental cannon shot from friendly side at the age of 39.

 In a year his body was reburied in Stade.
 He was known for his charitable gifts, as for example a rebuilding of burnt church in Stade in 1659.

 Personal life

-He married Countess Maria Christina von Wrangel, the daughter of Count Hermann von Wrangel and their children were:
+He married Countess Maria Christina von Wrangel, the daughter of Count Hermann von Wrangel.
+They had five children, four of whom lived to adulthood: